terezsmitkova/english-for-designers/05-presentation-stoytelling/presentation-2020-smitkova.md

 ## Who am I?
 - A student of graphic and media design
 - A person, who obsessed with precision and simplicity
-- Designer, who lives in the universe inside his head
+- Designer, who lives in the universe inside her head
 - A Lover of illustrations
 - And a big bookworm!